We left our car there and took a taxi into the center of town.

 First off was “GINKANA” family play – an activity game discovering the fisherman village.
 A little like a scavenger hunt where they had to find things, and answer questions.

-We then wandered into the town centre (as part of this ginkana) along the small rambla.
-It is not such a touristic town, and has a local feel to it.
+We then wandered into the town center (as part of this ginkana) along the small Rambla.
+It is not such a touristic town and has a local feel to it.
 Like the old water tap the kids loved.

-There was a centre fruit and vegetable market with locally grown produce, and one of the ladies stall owners in the market area gave us the ladies in our group a bunch of daisies.
+We found and walked into a center fruit and vegetable market with locally grown produce.
+One of the ladies who had a stall market gave each of us a bunch of daisies.

 Each Monday there is also a local market along the foreshore.
 Had we not been in a group I would have stopped as the prices and style of summer clothes was sensational.